laurivosandi/butterknife/README.rst

 .. figure:: img/butterknife-multicast-usecase.png

-    Butterknife can be used to deploy hunders Linux workstations simultaneously
+    Butterknife can be used to deploy hundreds Linux workstations simultaneously

 General workflow
 ----------------